List of Wu-Tang Clan affiliates: Buddha Monk

-A member of Brooklyn Zu who has worked prolifically as a rapper and producer for Wu-Tang affiliates including Da Manchuz and Zu Ninjaz.
+A member of Brooklyn Zu who has worked prolifically as a rapper and producer for Wu-Tang affiliates including Da Manchuz, Zu Ninjaz, and Hitzmen.
 Buddha Monk has released The Prophecy (1998), Unreleased Chambers (2008) and The Dark Knight (2013), as well as various mixtapes.

+CHEY

+Cheyenne Smith, known professional as CHEY, is a Hip-Hop artist and the daughter of Method Man.

 Cilvaringz

 Darkim Be Allah

 Darkim Be Allah (born February 11, 1976) formed A.I.G. with AllahWise and released their self-titled debut-album in 2005 on Fame Labs Records.
 Mostly known for producing RZA solo song from The Gravediggaz' album The Pick, The Sickle & The Shovel in 1997.
 In 2000, he released an 8-track EP called Live at the Lab: Take 1 through mp3.com.
 2008 saw Fame Labs release The Manhattan Project, a compilation which heavily featured Darkim Be Allah.
 Live At The Lab: Take 2 is a 15-track album produced by Darkim and featuring various members of the Fame Labs crew including AllahWise, 36Zero and Darkim.